Xarianne/NixOS4Gaming/README.md

 Please note that installing everything in this configuration will make your first build rather long.
 The CachyOS kernel especially will have to be compiled.
 It will be much faster the next time you build switch, unless you compile a whole new kernel again.

+Mesa-git can cause problems for DaVinci Resolve.
+Please check the section **Mesa-Git Drivers and the CachyOS Kernel**.

 After you installed everything, if you want easy buttons for updates to your system please see the section **Desktop Icons for Easy Updates**.

 ### Lanzaboote Secure Boot Setup